kubeflow/website/content/docs/started/getting-started-gke.md

     cd ${KUBEFLOW_SRC}/bootstrap
     make build-kfctl
     ```
-   * Please take a look at [bootstrap guide](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/developer_guide.md#building-kfctl)
+   * Please take a look at [kfctl developer guide](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/developer_guide.md#building-kfctl)
      for more information.
    * **KUBEFLOW_SRC** - A directory where you want to download the source to.
      This value must include the full path to the directory.